Professor Layton and the Eternal Diva: Plot

-Sometime after the events of the second game of the original trilogy — Professor Layton and the Diabolical Box — archaeologist and puzzle master Professor Hershel Layton and his young apprentice Luke Triton reminisce over one of their earliest adventures together from three years ago (this taking place after Professor Layton and the Last Specter, the first game chronologically): Layton is invited by his former student Janice Quatlane to watch her perform in an opera at the Crown Petone opera house, which is built on the White Cliffs of Dover.
-The performance centers on the legendary lost Kingdom of Ambrosia and the secret of eternal life it holds, which will be rediscovered when its queen returns.
-Janice believes recent strange occurrences are somehow connected to the opera: girls have disappeared from London, and the opera's composer, Oswald Whistler, has recently adopted a young girl who has claimed to be his deceased daughter Melina.
+After solving a mystery at the Big Ben, archaeologist and puzzle master Professor Hershel Layton and his young apprentice Luke Triton reminisce over one of their adventures from three years prior, which takes place after the events of Professor Layton and the Last Specter.
+Layton and Luke are invited by Layton's former student Janice Quatlane to watch her perform in an opera at the Crown Petone opera house, which is built on the White Cliffs of Dover.
+The performance centers on the legendary lost Kingdom of Ambrosia and the secret of eternal life it holds.
+Janice believes recent strange occurrences are somehow connected to the opera: girls have disappeared from London, and the opera's composer, Oswald Whistler, has recently adopted a young girl who has claimed to be his deceased daughter, Melina.
 Whistler plays the entire opera on the Detragan, an elaborate one-man orchestra machine.
-Once the performance is complete, a mystery man informs the audience that they are to play a game, the winner of which will receive the secret of eternal life, while the losers will die.
+Once the performance is complete, a mystery man informs the audience that they are to play a game, the winner of which will receive the secret of eternal life.
 Several members of the audience try to escape, but the floor opens up beneath them and they disappear.
 Inspector Grosky tries to arrest the mystery man, but the man is a puppet which inflates and floats out of the theater, taking Grosky with him.

 The Crown Petone is revealed to be a ship, which breaks off from the cliffs and sets sail.
 The mystery man unveils a series of timed puzzles intended to progressively eliminate the players until one winner remains.
-Layton's prolific puzzle-solving prowess allows him, Luke, Janice, and a group of nine others to quickly deduce the answers.
-The remaining contestants leave the ship in lifeboats, which takes the players to their next destination as the ship explodes behind them.

-The next morning, the group finds themselves on an island.
-After discovering a sculpted stone seal, amateur historian Marco Brock reasons they must be at Ambrosia.
-Evading a pack of wolves as they make their way towards the castle at the centre of the island, Layton, Luke and Janice become separated from the rest of the group and assemble a makeshift helicopter that allows them to fly to the castle quickly.
-There, they solve the fourth and final puzzle that directs them to the final room of the contest, but Layton leaves Luke, Janice and two other contestants (Brock and child prodigy Amelia Ruth) to enter it while he explores the rest of the castle.
+After solving the first two puzzles, Layton, Luke, Janice, and a group of nine others, including Whistler and his invited guest, child prodigy Amelia Ruth, leave the ship in lifeboats, which take them to their next destination as the ship explodes behind them.
+The following morning, the group finds themselves on an island, which amateur historian Marco Brock reasons is Ambrosia.
+The group is chased by a pack of wolves to the center of the island, which houses a castle.
+Whistler and a few others are eliminated from the game and Layton, Luke, and Janice are separated from the rest of the group, but they eventually arrive at the castle after assembling a makeshift helicopter.